Resident, Fellow and Medical Student Activities

 - Answering questions related to the AANS 360 App throughout the meeting;

-- Marshaling the Practical Clinic or Breakfast Seminar you attend (instructions will be provided);
+- Marshaling the Practical Clinic, Sunrise Session and Breakfast Seminar you attend (instructions will be provided);

-- Assisting in-session operation during Practical Clinic or Breakfast Seminar as directed; and
+- Assisting in-session operation during Practical Clinic, Sunrise Session and Breakfast Seminar as directed; and

 - Helping with the AANS Annual Business Meeting.